betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 We value computational kernels and tools that operate on single, double, quad and even mixed or arbitrary precision.
 For example, the [ZFP compression library](https://computing.llnl.gov/projects/zfp) supports single and double precision, and support for half and quad precision is on the "To Do" list.

-The truth is, a substantial level of effort in the design, implementation, and support of the software our HPC/CSE community develops and maintains is all about inclusion (of our software).
+The truth is, a substantial level of effort in the design, implementation, and support of the software our HPC/CSE community develops and maintains is all about inclusion (for our software).
-It only makes sense that we would be equally committed, if not more so, to inclusion of our people as well.
+It only makes sense that we would be equally committed, if not more so, to inclusion for our people as well.